 Each organization (from the research, industry or user domain) which is going to take part in the ELROB has to establish a team.
-This team represents its organization and effectively participates in the trial
+This team represents its organization and effectively participates in the trial.

 A team is comprised of the individuals identified to the organizers on the team roster.
 Only these individuals are team members.
 Each team must designate a single individual to serve as the team leader.
-The team leader must be at least 21 years of age and must hold European citizenship.
-Proof of European citizenship for the team leader must be provided with the application as described in the application instructions (see section 3.1).
-The organizers' representatives will verify these documents.
+The team leader must be at least 21 years of age.